 Investments in the same Qualified Project may not exceed 15% of the Aggregate Commitments, or up to 20% of the Aggregate Commitments with the prior approval of the Advisory Board.

 In particular, within the term of the Investment Period, Eligible Investments shall represent at least 60% of the Fund’s Invested Capital.
 The Aggregate Invested Capital in equipment manufacturing, assembling companies and in e-mobility projects will be considered Eligible Investments for a maximum amount equal to 20% of the Eligible Investments, while the remainder shall not be accounted for as Eligible Investments.
 Investments in charging points for electric vehicles are considered Eligible Investments in any case.
 Investments in manufacturing companies may not exceed 30% of the Aggregate Commitments, or up to 40% of the Aggregate Commitments with the prior approval of the Advisory Board.

 In selecting and managing investments, the SGR shall comply with the environmental and social regulations set out by the European Union as well as the Environmental and Social Standards of the European Investment Bank (“EIB”).

 Moreover, Annexes 2 and 5 of the Rules set out additional conditions that must be met by all Investments, and the conditions for those Investments to be classified as Eligible Investments (which will represent at least 60% of the Fund’s Invested Capital by the end of the Investment Period).

 In particular, Annex 2 requires that, in brief, the following criteria be met in order for an Investment to be classified as an Eligible Investment:

-- Capex: the majority of the investee company’s investment program must be aimed at implementing coherent and clearly-defined projects;
+- Capex: the majority of the portfolio company’s investment program must be aimed at implementing coherent and clearly-defined projects;

 - Countries: Investments in Non-Italian Businesses cannot exceed 30% of the Total Commitment;